Celebrating Teachers: Making A Difference by Gary Toward and Chris Henley

-Their evidence is based on anecdotal conversations with contributors from varied backgrounds as they recall how support from teachers and others “made a significant difference” in their lives.
+Their evidence is based on anecdotal conversations with contributors from varied backgrounds.
+Furthermore, they recall how support from teachers and others “made a significant difference” in their lives.

 Although the book focuses on teachers who have made a difference.
 Positive motivational skills can apply to sport, work, and everyday or family-life situations.

 A major plus for the reader is the authors’ outstanding in-depth analysis.
-The personal attributes of “teachers” alongside the skills they display in promoting mutual trust, motivation, making interventions, creating a feel-good factor, and spotting potential are transferable skills relevant to leaders in other work and learning environments.
+The personal attributes of “teachers” alongside the skills they display in promoting mutual trust.
+They unquestionably give motivation, make interventions, creating a feel-good factor, and spotting potential are transferable skills relevant to leaders in other work and learning environments.

-Relevant examples include Ian Wright, the ex-footballer and football pundit on Match of the Day, as he recalls his indebtedness to his primary school teacher, Mr Pigden: “The first positive male figure I had in my life”.
+Relevant examples include Ian Wright, the ex-footballer and football pundit on Match of the Day.
+He recalls his indebtedness to his primary school teacher, Mr Pigden: “The first positive male figure I had in my life”.
 Moreover, he emphasises how Mr Pigden defused problems, using football as a catalyst for Ian to change.

-Mike Bushell, the sports reporter on BBC Breakfast, reflects on how his teacher Mrs Erwin “made you feel part of the process of learning”, giving you a voice and encouraging you to contribute as a “partner in the process”.
+Mike Bushell, the sports reporter on BBC Breakfast, reflects on how his teacher Mrs Erwin “made you feel part of the process of learning”.
+He gave you a voice and encouraged you to contribute as a “partner in the process”.

 It is an outstanding book, full to overflowing with techniques that improve interaction skills, motivation and confidence.

-Gary Toward and Chris Henley have produced an overdue celebration of examples of outstanding work and additional efforts by staff.
-Which have positively affected individuals in schools and colleges.
+Gary Toward and Chris Henley have consequently produced an overdue celebration of examples of outstanding work and additional efforts by staff.
+These have positively affected individuals in schools and colleges.

 John T Morris BA(Hons), MEd, MPhil, DipPsych, CertEd.